pactumjs/pactum/docs/mock-server.md

 ##### DELETE

-Removes a mock interaction or all mock interactions from mock server.
+Removes a mock interaction or all mock interactions from the mock server.

 ```Shell
 # Removes a single mock interaction with id m1uh9